 The Onondaga Branch of the Finger Lakes Trail

-I decided to starting hiking the FLT on the Onondaga Branch of the trail system.
-The main reason is that it's the part of the trail that is closest to where I live.
+I started hiking the FLT on the Onondaga Branch of the trail system.
+The main reason is that the part of the trail is closest to where I live.

 I will include links to those areas when I write an article on the Onondaga Trail (I want to finish it all first).

-Note that the almost all of the write-up on other websites describes the trail from south to north (main trail intersection to terminus).
-But I'm starting from the terminus and hiking south.
+Note that almost all of the write-ups on other websites describe the trail from south to north (main trail intersection to terminus).
+But I’m starting from the terminus and hiking south.

-Also, I'm section hiking the trail and describing the sections with lots of photos along the way.
+Also, I’m section hiking the trail and describing the sections with many photos along the way.

 First Section Hike - NCT to Route 13

-I found it odd that the start of the Onondaga Branch, a 40 plus mile section, does not terminate at a road or even at a parking area.
-Especially since the FLT follows the North Country Trail (NCT) a few hundred miles along the main trail and the Onondaga trail.
+I found it odd that the start of the Onondaga Branch, a 40-plus mile section, does not terminate at a road or a parking area.
+Especially since the FLT follows the North Country Trail (NCT) a few hundred miles along the main and Onondaga trails.
 But stops a mile or so short of a good parking area.

 Starting the Section Hike

-I parked at the parking area at the elbow in Irish Hill Road.
+I parked at the parking area at the elbow of Irish Hill Road.
 At this junction, the NCT follows the road north.

-Caden being patient.
-Where the NCT enters Irish Hill Road
+Caden is being patient.
+Here is where the NCT enters Irish Hill Road.

 Hiking is all new to Caden.
-He is 6 1/2 months here and never really been in real woods or on a real marked trail.
+He is 6 1/2 months here and has never been in real woods or on a marked trail.

 Everything was new to him.